MatthieuVeillon/javascriptjourney/content/blog/object/index.md

 ##### Object constant

-To create a property that cannot be changed,redfined or deleted - you can combine `writable: false` and `configurable: false`
+To create a property that cannot be changed,redefined or deleted - you can combine `writable: false` and `configurable: false`

 ##### Prevent extensions